Insulating concrete form: Building design considerations

 When designing a building to be constructed with ICF walls, consideration must be given to supporting the weight of any walls not resting directly on other walls or the building's foundation.
 Consideration must also be given to the understanding that the load-bearing part of an ICF wall is the concrete, which, without special preparations, does not extend in any direction to the edge of the form.
 For grid and post & lintel systems, the placement of vertical members of the concrete must be organized in such a fashion (e.g., starting at opposite corners or breaks (e.g. doorways) and working to meet in unbroken wall) as to properly transfer load from the lintel (or bond beam) to the surface supporting the wall.

 In Australia, ICF products are considered to be combustible as they have not passed AS 1530.1-1994 lab testing.
-Nevertheless they has achieved AS 1530.8.1-2007 accreditation for use in some bushfire prone areas.
-There application is limited to low rise commercial & residential.
+Nevertheless they have achieved AS 1530.8.1-2007 accreditation for use in some bushfire prone areas.
+Their application is limited to low rise commercial & residential.